yuyu78/my-healthy-recipe/TESTING.md

     Except jinja code issue, no error.

 * show_recipe.html
 Error as the img element nust have an alt attribute, but because I am using jinja template to retrieve mongodb image in the img tag, not possible to add alt.

+#### CSS

+No error.